 In this special guest post by Pontia Fallahi of My Persian Corner, we’ve got some of the most common Iranian gestures to have you not only talking like a native, but moving like one as well.

-Raising your eyebrows simply means ‘no.’ It’s common for Iranians to make this gesture instead of actually saying ‘no,’ or gesture in conjunction with a ‘nooch’ sound made by sort of sucking your tongue.
+Raising your eyebrows simply means ‘no.’ It’s common for Iranians to make this gesture instead of actually saying ‘no,’ or to use this gesture in conjunction with a ‘nooch’ sound made by sort of sucking your tongue.

 Biting your lower lip with your upper teeth expresses disbelief or shame toward someone’s actions.
 It's often accompanied by hitting one hand with the other and keeping it there, or bringing your fist to your mouth.